 - Avoid situations and locations popularly identified with tourists/Americans

 - Avoid traveling or going out alone

 - Do not leave bags unattended (even briefly!) in an airport, bus, or train station

 - Avoid crowds, protest rallies, or other potentially volatile situations

 - Consume alcohol in a responsible and culturally appropriate fashion

 - Do not use illegal drugs

-In the event of an emergency, International SOS may be called upon to provide assistance and/or evacuation services.
+Global Rescue provides emergency medical assistance and security services for Tulane students abroad.
+Before going abroad students all students are registered by Goldring with Global Rescue.
+In the event of an emergency, Global Rescue may be called upon to provide assistance and/or evacuation services.